Skip to content

 Quick answer

-Error 0x80072f8f occurs when Windows cannot connect to Microsoft servers due to incorrect date/time, certificate issues, or firewall blocking.
+Error 0x80072f8f occurs when Windows can't connect to Microsoft servers due to incorrect date/time, certificate issues, or firewall blocking.
 Fix it by syncing your system clock, running Windows Update troubleshooter, or temporarily disabling antivirus.

 We tested 7 different fixes on Windows 11 (22H2) and Windows 10 (22H2) to figure out what actually works in 2026.

-• Syncing date and time automatically in Settings > Time and Language resolves roughly 80% of 0x80072f8f errors immediately.
+• Syncing date/time in Settings fixes about 80% of 0x80072f8f errors

 #When Does Error 0x80072f8f Appear?